How to Update WordPress: Four Quick and Simple Ways

-- Wait for the program to complete, and your WordPress will be updated automatically.
+- Wait for the process to complete, and your WordPress website will be updated automatically.

-Now that you know how to update the core files via WP-CLI, let’s update your database, theme, and plugins.
-Here are the commands to run, respectively:
+Now that you know how to update the core files via WP-CLI, it’s time to upgrade your database.
+Run these following commands to update WordPress plugins and themes:

 wp core update-db wp theme update --all wp plugin update --all

-When the program is done processing, run the previous commands once again to confirm whether everything is updated correctly.
+When the program finishes the update process, rerun the previous commands to confirm whether everything is updated correctly.
 Here’s what it should look like:

-You can also enable automatic WordPress updates by adding a line of code to your wp-config.php file.
-Here’s how to do it:
+You can also turn on automatic WordPress updates by adding a line of code in the wp-config.php file.
+Follow the steps below to do it:

-- Login to hPanel and go to File Manager under the Files section.
+- Login to hPanel and go to the File Manager under the Files section.